 The Student Bar Association introduces law students to a professional legal organization and the activities and responsibilities of the organized legal profession.
 The Student Bar Association is affiliated with the Law Student Division of the American Bar Association.
 Delegates are sent each year to the national convention of the organization.

 The Black Law Students Association (BLSA) is active in providing opportunities and venues for participation by its members to promote the awareness of minorities on the campus and surrounding communities.
-The Black Law Students Association hosts BLSA Week annually, which is a culmination of events taking place during February in conjunction with Black History Month.
+BLSA annually hosts BLSA Week annually, which is a culmination of events taking place during February in conjunction with Black History Month.
 BLSA is instrumental in helping recruit potential students to the School of Law and are committed to helping build a foundation for the future.

 Law Students for Reproductive Justice is a student-led, student-driven nationwide network of law students, professors, and lawyers committed to fostering the next wave of legal experts for the reproductive justice movement.
 LSRJ educates, organizes, and supports law students to ensure that a new generation of advocates will emerge prepared to protect and expand reproductive rights as basic civil and human rights.

-The School of Law Chapter is a member of the National American Indian Law Student Association.
-Its principal goals are to provide a local and national network of mutual support, to focus attention on Indian Law issues of interest to the Law School community, and to serve as a minority and cultural resource within the University community.
+The School of Law is a member of the Native American Law Student Association.
+Its principal goals are to provide a local and national network of mutual support, to focus attention on Indian law issues of interest to the law school community, and to serve as a minority and cultural resource within the university community.

-The OUTLaws' mission is to promote, further and support the rights of Lesbian, Gay, Bisexual and Transgender individuals and their friends and family, to encourage diversity, and to provide education regarding LGBT-related and diversity-related issues on campus and within the community at-large.
+The OUTLaws' mission is to promote, further and support the rights of lesbian, gay, bisexual and transgender individuals, their friends and family, to encourage diversity and to provide education regarding LGBT-related and diversity-related issues on campus and within the community at large.

 The mission of PILG is to provide students interested in public interest careers with information and resources about internships, fellowships, career development and other related opportunities; to hold public interest-related events at the law school; to provide support to students who do not want to pursue a traditional private-sector legal career; and to educate the student body as a whole about public interest law.